caojinzhou/starter-hugo-academic/content/zh/partnerpage/organization.md

 headless: true  # This file represents a page section.
 active: true
 # ...
 Put Your Section Options Here (title etc.) ...
-weight: 100
+weight: 110

-title: I'm waiting for you
+avatar:
+  gravatar: false
+  shape: square

+title: Academic Organizations
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-     - unknown
+     - partner
   #  - Principal Investigators
   #  - Researchers
   #  - Grad Students